GeyserMC/GeyserWiki/_docs/geyser/bedrock-skin-3d.md

     }

 # Step 3
 - Copy the "texture_id" from JSON output and paste it in this link to get the png skin URL.
-By dioing this, you can make sure its the correct skin and if there arent any typos
+By doing this, you can make sure its the correct skin and if there arent any typos
 - You can skip this step if you straight want to get the 3d render

 https://textures.minecraft.net/texture/TEXTURE_ID_HERE < paste texture id here